rishabhgoel0213/rishabhgoel0213/README.md

 ## About Me

-Hi, I’m Rishabh — a freshman at the University of Maryland studying physics and mathematics, with a strong interest in computer science.
+Hi, I’m Rishabh — a freshman at the University of Maryland studying physics, mathematics, and computer science.

-I enjoy building systems, exploring algorithms, and working on projects that sit at the intersection of math, physics, and computation.
-This repository is a collection of things I’ve been working on, experimenting with, or learning from.
+I enjoy building systems, exploring algorithms, and working on projects that help me gain intution about my interests.
+Github is where I collect things I’ve been working on, experimenting with, or learning from.

 ## Projects